 Whilst purchasing and displaying a flag can be a fantastic way to demonstrate that your company or institution is proud of its values and achievements, a dirty and poorly maintained flag will have precisely the opposite effect.
-Organisations hoping to demonstrate that they strive for high standards across all of their endeavours need to remember that care and maintenance is a vital part of owning a flag.
+Organisations hoping to demonstrate that they strive for high standards across all of their endeavours need to remember that flag maintenance and care is a vital part of owning a flag.

 Fortunately, practising effective flag care does not have to be difficult.
 We’ve put together a step-by-step guide to flag maintenance to help you keep your flag in mint condition for as long as possible.
 After all, opting for a flag printing service is an investment that should be treated as such.